MrHoangIt/it-support-toolkit/README.md

 ## Features
 This is some demo functions now it can use:
 - Check PC information
+- Convert Windows Home to Pro
+- Convert Windows Retail to Volume KMS
+- Change KMS server
-- Backup and restore driver
+- Backup and restore drivers
-- Backup and restore Wifi
+- Backup and restore WiFi
 - User Temporary File Cleanup

 ## Release